webpro-nl/knip/packages/docs/src/content/docs/overview/configuration.md

 ```

 If you override the `entry` file patterns, you may also want to override
 `project` file patterns.
-Project files are used to determine what files are
+The set of project files is used to determine what
-unused.
+files are unused.

 The values you set override the default values, they are not merged.